jglanz/AMD_OC_Ryzen/README.md

 # OpenCore EFI for ASRock X570 Creator - AMD Hackintosh

-This repository provides the basic contents for an EFI folder to successfully boot MacOS using an ASRock X570 Creator motherboard, using a Ryzen 9 CPU, such as a 3950X; aka AMD Hackintosh.
-The contents work with either Mojave or Catalina.
-The intended SMBIOS is iMacPro1,1 although provisions are available for running MacPro7,1 which will be described below.
+This repository provides the basic contents for an EFI folder to successfully boot MacOS using an __ASRock X570 Creator__ motherboard, using a Ryzen 9 CPU, such as a 3950X; aka AMD Hackintosh.
+The contents work with either _Mojave_ or _Catalina_.
+The intended SMBIOS is _iMacPro1,1_ although provisions are available for running _MacPro7,1_ which will be described below.

-This repository is only designed for OpenCore bootloader.
-OpenCore (OC) is best updated via Pavo's [OCBuilder](https://github.com/Pavo-IM/ocbuilder/releases) app.
+This repository is only designed for OpenCore bootloader. __OpenCore__ (OC) is best updated via Pavo's [OCBuilder](https://github.com/Pavo-IM/ocbuilder/releases) app.
 Accordingly, once you have a working EFI boot folder based on this repository, you can update various components of it as you see fit based on OCBuilder.
 But do be careful not to over write files or folders unique to this build.
 If updated, please study the Docs to see if the structure of the __config.plist__ file needs to be changed (this respository will attempt to be current with the most stable release).
 Keep in mind that OpenCore is evolving, and consequently, new versions can substantially effect the overall structure and functioning of the presently used __config.plist__ file.

 This repository will also attempt to keep up-to-date the basics of this EFI folder unique to this build (in particular, the ACPI and Kexts folders).
 This respository assumes you are fine tuning an established build.
 If you are looking for details regarding how to setup OpenCore, how to create a bootable installation, how to trouble shoot errors, how to optimize your system and other related matters, please see the AMD-OSX/AMD-Vanilla [repository](https://github.com/AMD-OSX/AMD_Vanilla/tree/master) and especially, the AMD section in the very detailed [OpenCore-Guide](https://khronokernel.github.io/Opencore-Vanilla-Desktop-Guide/).

 The EFI folder in this repository should be placed on the EFI partition of your boot drive (see Usage and Structure information below).

-As of pre-release v057, OC has its own graphics menu system, named BootLiquor.efi.
+As of pre-release v057, OC has its own graphics menu system, named _BootLiquor.efi_.
 It is turned on by default in this repository as of 3/8/20.
-In __config.plist__ file see Misc/Boot/PickerMode = External.
-Change "External" to "Builtin" to disable graphics menu system.
+In __config.plist__ file see Misc/Boot/PickerMode = _External_.
+Change _External_ to _Builtin_ to disable the graphics menu system, returning to the built in text menu system.

-And while this repository is specific for the ASRock X570 Creator motherboard, much will be found in common with other X570 motherboards.
+And while this repository is specific for the __ASRock X570 Creator__ motherboard, much will be found in common with other __X570__ motherboards.
 Therefore, the contained EFI could easily serve as a starting point for those builds.
 Some areas where there will likely be differences: the Aquantia 10G SSDT, the USBPort kexts, and the SSDT-TB3 file.
 Disable those 3in the __config.plist__ file (ACPI section) before trying out.
 Later, change or remove them as you test your system.

 OpenCore version numbers are not incremented for each minor adjustment, but incremented once stable.
 These small changes within a version can have marked structural changes and yet not be fully documented.
 Accordingly, it is best to use final release versions.
 Due to the sometimes daily changes, this repository will only upload changes if the commit seems stable and then note the date of compilation along with the version number.
 The present EFI folder is: